 - Affordable Housing – Barcelona is putting together a register of rental properties and vacant properties, which it plans to make available as a map online.
 The creation of this map and listing should make it easier to identify affordable housing, which is a major problem in many cities worldwide.
 The city will also target businesses whose practices can lead to rises in housing prices.

 Barcelona’s Smart City Solutions

 These three broad plans are by no means the limit of Barcelona’s smart city initiatives.
-It has invested heavily in technology-based smart city solutions to tackle the biggest problems for its citizens.
+It has invested heavily in technology-based specific city services and smart city solutions to tackle the biggest problems for its citizens.
 Making the city greener has been a clear positive outcome of many of these projects.

 The city’s official website offers access to several smart city services directly.
 For example, up-to-date assessments of air quality, in terms of NO2 and PM10 concentrations, are provided on the city website’s home page for different locations around the city.
 The monitor is color-coded and links directly to a page displaying a map of the air quality across the city, accompanied by explanations of the sources of pollution, with a big finger pointed at the use of cars.
 This has become one of the key concerns for Barcelona’s citizens, who live in the city with the “highest vehicle density in Europe”.
 The regulations governing pollution sources are also outlined, along with how they are being applied and developed to reduce pollution and improve the city’s air.

 As mentioned previously, sensors on public lands have helped to reduce water consumption in those spaces, which has led to both big water and cost savings for the city.